How Options Analysis Suite Compares to SpotGamma

 What SpotGamma Does Well

-- Intraday dealer-positioning analytics (gamma exposure, vanna, charm) on SPX and the major equity-index ETFs (SPY, QQQ, IWM), updated multiple times per session.
-This is the historical heart of the SpotGamma product.
+- Real-time dealer-positioning analytics (gamma exposure, vanna, charm) on SPX, the major equity-index ETFs (SPY, QQQ, IWM) and /ES futures.
+This is the historical heart of the SpotGamma product and it now updates in real time rather than at a fixed intraday cadence.

 - A dedicated daily commentary product walking through that day's flip levels, key strikes, and dealer-hedging context, providing a strong educational layer aimed at active intraday traders.